Recognition of Seifert fibered spaces with boundary is in NP: Split handle structures

 \begin{restatable}{lemma}{subtetrahedralths} Let $\mathcal{T}$ be a (material) triangulation of a (compact) 3-manifold $M$, such that the intersection of each tetrahedron with $\del M$ is connected and contractible.
-The dual handle structure to $\mathcal{T}$, formed by taking a $(3-k)$-handle for each $k$-simplex of $\mathcal{T}$ that is not in $\del \mathcal{T}$, satisfies the definition of a subtetrahedral \ths{} with empty forbidden region and no parallelity pieces.
+The dual handle structure to $\mathcal{T}$ (see Definition~\ref{defn:dual_handle}) is a subtetrahedral \ths{} with empty forbidden region and no parallelity pieces.

 If $\mathcal{H}$ is a subtetrahedral \ths{}, and $F$ is a normal surface in $\mathcal{H}$, then the induced \ths{} on $\mathcal{H}\backslash\backslash F$ is also subtetrahedral. \end{restatable}